Seyi Abolaji

-Oluwaseyi Abolaji (born May 6, 1983) is a former American soccer player.
-He and his brother, Oluwaseun Abolaji is the founder of Wilson's Juice Co, a lemonade juice company with a start-up of $10 in 2010 after his arrival to Nigeria.
+Oluwaseyi Abolaji (born May 6, 1983) is an American former soccer player.
+He and his brother, Oluwaseun Abolaji, are the founders of Wilson's Juice Co, a lemonade juice company with a start-up of $10 in 2010 after his return to Nigeria.

 Career

 Abolaji spent four years of his college career at Stanford University where he made a total of 51 appearances for the Cardinal.
 He also played professionally for California Cougars in the MISL and for Seattle Sounders in the USL First Division.

+He was a system analyst for McMaster-Carr.